FerielRamdhane/XNAT-Quality-Metrics/README.md

 2. PNG Files (.png) Histogram plots corresponding to each metric.

 ## User Manual
+### Requirements
+The Quality Metric Tool is Docker-based and can run on any system that supports Docker (Linux, macOS, Windows).
+The Quality Metric Tool is **Docker-based** and can run on **any system that supports Docker** (Linux, macOS, Windows).
+No additional software is needed beyond Docker (Install from [Docker Official Site](https://www.docker.com/get-started))
 ### Using the Docker image
 To build and run the container from the root of this repository
 1. Pull the appropriate Docker image:
 ```bash